 Sometimes, the fault for overpricing a home lies with an inexperienced or unscrupulous real estate agent, who "bought the listing"—that is, convinced the sellers that they could get a higher amount for the house despite what other agents were saying about how the place compared in value to other properties.

-It's perfectly legal for the seller to reject a full-price offer, or indeed any offer (unless the reasons are discriminatory).
-For example, sellers in a hot market who are expecting to sell for over asking will likely counter a full-price offer—even one without contingencies.
+It's perfectly legal for a real estate seller to reject a full-price offer, or indeed any offer (unless the reasons are discriminatory).
+For example, sellers in a hot market who are expecting to sell for over asking have been known to counter a full-price offer—even one that came without contingencies (such as to have a home inspection done).
 Similarly, sellers who receive multiple bids frequently reject full-price offers in favor of higher offers.

 Websites such as Zillow let you type in an address and receive an instant, free valuation for a home.
 These listings can be fun to look at—and are worth checking so that you know what other buyers are also looking at—but realize that they tend to be based on general, sometimes out-of-date or erroneous, public data, and can be off by tens or even hundreds of thousands of dollars.